pablo-albaladejo/run-model-context-protocol-servers-with-aws-lambda/README.md

-# Utilities for Model Context Protocol (MCP) with AWS Lambda
+# Run Model Context Protocol (MCP) servers in AWS Lambda

-This project enables you to run [Model Context Protocol](https://modelcontextprotocol.io) servers in AWS Lambda functions.
+This project enables you to run [Model Context Protocol](https://modelcontextprotocol.io) stdio-based servers in AWS Lambda functions.

 Currently, most implementations of MCP servers and clients are entirely local on a single machine.
 A desktop application such as an IDE or Claude Desktop initiates MCP servers locally as child processes